What a Shorebird Can Teach Us About the Biodiversity Crisis

 Every year, the red knot shorebird completes one of the most epic migrations in the animal kingdom.

-Red knots commonly fly from the southern tip of South America, in Tierra del Fuego, all the way to their breeding grounds in the Arctic Circle.
+Red knots commonly fly from the southern tip of South America, in Tierra del Fuego, all the way to their breeding grounds in the Arctic .
 For many thousands of red knots, this more than 9,000-mile journey includes a crucial stop in Delaware Bay, where the birds replenish with horseshoe crab eggs before completing their migrations.

 Unfortunately, due largely to the overharvesting of horseshoe crabs by industry, there have not been enough eggs in recent years.
 As horseshoe crab numbers languish, the shorebird — which is listed as threatened under the Endangered Species Act — has suffered as well.
-Despite the reduced populations of horseshoe crabs and red knots, a regional fisheries commission recently weighed a proposal to lift the prohibition on killing female horseshoe crabs for use as fishing bait, which would have left the red knot with even less to eat.
+Despite the reduced populations of horseshoe crabs and red knots, a regional fisheries commission has repeatedly weighed a proposal to lift the prohibition on killing female horseshoe crabs for use as fishing bait, which would have left the red knot with even less to eat.

 This story is not unique to the red knot.
 Throughout the animal kingdom, increasing pressures from industry are putting endangered species at risk.
 Habitat destruction is the largest driver of biodiversity loss globally.
 Roughly a million of the Earth’s estimated 8 million species are threatened with extinction in the coming decades.
 Species such as the red knot, which annually undertakes an extraordinary migration that tests the limits of their endurance, are at the leading edge of this biodiversity crisis.
 But if we cannot sustain the conditions that allow red knots to survive, other species will follow them on a downward spiral toward extinction as the ecosystems that sustain the web of life – including, ultimately, us – continue to unravel.
 Protecting the diverse range of species and the habitat on which they rely is more important than ever.